andyruwruw/discord-deployed-minecraft-server/ec2-config/server-wrapper/README.md

 # Server Wrapper

-The server wrapper runs the Minecraft Server for us, adding an API on top of it to interact with the server through websockets.
+The server wrapper is a javascript wrapper around the Minecraft Server, adding an API for us to interact with the Minecraft Server through websocket requests.

-The ability to run a Java server with Javascript is thanks to [garrettjoecox/scriptserver](https://github.com/garrettjoecox/scriptserver), and should work for whatever **server.jar** we choose regardless of version.
+The ability to run a Minecraft Java Server with Javascript is thanks to [garrettjoecox/scriptserver](https://github.com/garrettjoecox/scriptserver), and should work for whatever Minecraft **server.jar** we choose, regardless of version.

 The websocket server will be connected to our discord bot.
-If you're not familiar to websockets, it simply ensures that that the discord bot can send requests to our server, but also the server can send requests to the discord bot.
+If you're not familiar with websockets, it allows the discord bot to send our server requests, and the server to send requests to the discord bot.

-This allows us to ping the discord bot when server logs appear, and output them to a channel and allow ops to issue commands.
+This allows the minecraft server to send events back to discord, such as server logs which we can display in a channel.

 # Table of Contents